How to Tell If Jewelry Is Well Made

 Look at the prong tips.

 On a well-finished prong, the tip is rounded and smooth, like a small polished cap.
 Where the finishing got cut short, tips come out sharper, more pointed, or shaped like a pinch.
-Not always visible at arm’s length.
-Zoom in.
-It’ll be obvious.
+You won’t always catch that at arm’s length, so zoom in with your phone and it’ll be obvious.

 Sharp prong tips catch fabric: knit sweaters, jersey, cashmere.
-This is a finishing failure, not a durability category.
-It means someone didn’t complete the piece.
+That’s a finishing failure, and it means someone didn’t complete the piece.
 A pinched prong tip is also structurally weaker than a rounded one, and a prong that flexes under catching will eventually fail.
 You can check this at the counter in four seconds.
 It eliminates a meaningful percentage of expensive pieces that didn’t earn their price.

 Reading the Surface

 Almost every piece in this price range is cast rather than hand-fabricated.
 That’s fine.
 Some brands will tell you their pieces are “handmade” or “hand-finished” as though this distinguishes them from the field.
 The FTC has guidance on this: “handmade” is supposed to mean the entire piece was shaped from raw materials by hand.
-“Hand-finished” just means someone did part of the finishing manually, which describes every cast piece that’s ever been polished.
+“Hand-finished” is a smaller claim and it still has teeth: the rule asks for hand labor and hand control over the effect on each individual piece, which a tray of castings tipped into a tumbler never gets.
+A brand using either word loosely is the one carrying the exposure.
 The question is how much finishing they did.

 Run a fingernail along the inside of a ring band.
 Surface roughness where there shouldn’t be any is porosity: tiny cavities from the casting process that the finishing didn’t address.
 In thicker castings they’re more common, and on some pieces they only become visible after months of wear strips away the initial polish.
 Look at the junction where the shank meets the setting head.
 A properly finished join is invisible.
-If it’s raised, discolored, or visually distinct from the surrounding metal, that’s correction, not craft.
+If it’s raised, discolored, or visually distinct from the surrounding metal, someone corrected a problem there and left the correction showing.

-The difference between a $350 cast ring and a $2,500 cast ring, structurally, often isn’t in the casting itself.
-It’s in how much bench time the piece got afterward.
+Between a $350 cast ring and a $2,500 cast ring, the casting is often much the same.
+The difference, structurally, is how much bench time the piece got afterward.
 That time shows up in the surface.
 Or it doesn’t.

 What Hallmarks Actually Tell You

 A 750 stamp means the piece is 18-karat gold.
 A 585 stamp means 14-karat.
-A GIA certificate tells you the stone’s color, clarity, cut, and carat were graded by an independent lab.
+A GIA report tells you the stone’s color, clarity, and carat were graded by an independent lab, and if the stone is a round brilliant, it grades the cut too.
+Fancy shapes, the cushions and ovals and emerald cuts, get no cut grade at all, just polish and symmetry and the measurements.
 Confirm all of this.
 None of it is the quality evaluation.

-Hallmarks and certificates are the floor, not the ceiling.
+Hallmarks and reports are the floor.
 They tell you the piece is what it claims to be.
 They don’t tell you whether the prongs hold, whether the metal was properly finished, whether anyone picks up when you call about a repair.

 The magnet-test industrial complex exists because those tests answer a real question for a specific buyer: is this thing even precious metal?
 If the piece you’re considering costs more than dinner for four, you already know the answer.
 The question worth asking is whether the work behind the metal was worth the price on the tag.